-(10) Remove the door module from the trim panel.

-(11) Reverse the removal procedures to install.
+- (10) Remove the door module from the trim panel. - (11) Reverse the removal procedures to install.
+Tighten the mounting screws to 2.2 N·m (20 in. lbs.).

-REMOVAL AND INSTALLATION (Continued)

 NOTE: If a new door module is installed, the programmable features must be enabled and/or disabled to the customer's preferred settings.
-Use a DRB scan tool and the proper Body Diagnostic Procedures manual to perform these operations.
+Use a DRB scan tool and the proper Diagnostic Procedures manual to perform these operations.